Siphonia: Amazon Plateau

 AMAZON PLATEAU

 These days, Amazonia is South America--at least, the living parts.
 All the Andes, the altiplano, and even parts of Roraima and the Brazilian coastal ranges are icecapped or alpine tundra.
-After the Big Slurp, the Amazon Plateau is over 4 km (13,000+ ft) above sea level--though the Atlantic's not what it used to be, of course.
+After the Big Slurp, the Amazon Plateau is over 4 km (13,000+ ft) above sea level--though the Atlantic and eastern Pacific aren't what they used to be either, of course.

 Amazonia's altitude might suggest it's as harsh as our Tibet or Altiplano, but it's not.
-The new sea basins are narrow, and filling them takes less air; so air pressure has dropped, but less than you'd think.
-So climatically the Amazonian basin is like a Terran highland 2200 m up (7200'), not 4000 (13,000').
-Since the plateau straddles the Equator, the result is mild springlike weather year-round--rather like parts of our Ethiopia or hill stations in Sri Lanka.
+The new sea basins are narrow, and filling them takes less air; so the atmosphere, warmth, rain, and life have crept down the continental slopes, but less than you'd think.
+Climatically the Amazonian basin is like a Terran highland 2200 m up (7200'), not 4000 (13,000').
+Since the plateau straddles the Equator, much of it has mild springlike weather year-round, rather like parts of our Ethiopia or hill stations in Sri Lanka.
 Less rain falls, but it's still quite ample for a mixture of forests and farms.
-In fact, the population's dense, if monotonous: mostly human descendants of Andean people, plus a few Amazonian otters (who prefer the lowlands to the east).
-The air's just too thin to be comfortable for intelligent fliers, like the megaravens and giant parrots who liven up the cultural mix in the Atlantic Deep to the east.
+In fact, the population's denser than on Earth.
+But by Siphonian standards it's monotonous: mostly human descendants of Andean people, plus a few Amazonian otters (most prefer the warm lowlands of the Atlantic Deep to this, their ancestral home).
+The air's just too thin to be comfortable for intelligent fliers like the megaravens and giant parrots who liven up the cultural mix in the Atlantic Deep to the east.
+Still, Amazonia today is a prosperous farmland... if a bit stodgy.

-This isn't the only such fertile upland on Siphonia, but it's the certainly the archetype: central Africa is drier, mostly farmable prairie; Arafura (a former shallow sea just north of Australia) is equally fertile and densely populated but smaller and not a former continent; the Indonesian highlands are mostly fertile but a tangled complex of former lands and seas.
+Amazonia's not the only such fertile upland on Siphonia, but it's the certainly the archetype: central Africa is drier, mostly farmable prairie; Arafura (a former shallow sea just north of Australia) is equally fertile and densely populated but smaller and not a former continent at all, but a shelf left (very) high and dry; and the Indonesian highlands are mostly fertile but a tangled complex of former lands and seas.
 But this great forest changed as a unit.

 Map of Siphonia, a world-building experiment.
 Click a feature to go there.